 How to Collect a Second First Draw Sample

 After cleaning the aerator or screen, follow the procedures described listed above for fountains/faucets.

 How to Collect a Flush (Follow-Up) Sample

-If after cleaning the aerator or screen for a fixture the sample results are still higher than the Action Level or if there is no aerator/screen, collect a 30 second flush sample to determine if the fixture itself is a contributing factor to elevated lead or copper concentrations, or if the source is elsewhere in the plumbing system.
+If after cleaning the aerator or screen for a fixture the sample results are still higher than the Action Level for copper or above the recommended laboratory detection limit of 1 ppb for lead, or if there is no aerator/screen, collect a 30 second flush sample to determine if the fixture itself is a contributing factor to elevated lead or copper concentrations, or if the source is elsewhere in the plumbing system.

 How to Collect Samples:

 - Follow instructions for kitchen/faucets above.

 - Fill a suitable container (250 mL [or larger with a line denoting 250 mL], wide-mouthed bottle or other container) provided by the laboratory at least three-quarters full of ice.